Richard Bock: Collaboration with Frank Lloyd Wright

 Bock's first work for Frank Lloyd Wright was a frieze for the third floor of the Heller House in 1896.
 In 1898, Wright asked Bock to create sculptures for Wright's home in Oak Park, Illinois.
 A few years earlier, Bock had created a statue of Wright's son John.
 From 1903 to 1913, Bock worked almost exclusively with Wright on multiple projects, often making Wright's architectural sculptures.
 Wright requested Bock's assistance after a previous sculptor, Albert Louis Van den Berghen, was not working out as planned for a planned sculpture at the Dana–Thomas House.
 Charles E. White, Jr. wrote upon Bock's arrival at Wright's studio:

 One late acquaintance, however, which gives me much pleasure, is Richard Bock, Sculptor, who has moved to Oak Park, and will occupy the balcony [of the studio].
 He has decided to put himself under Mr. W[right]'s criticism for a period, as it is his ambition to become a solely Architectural Sculptor.
 He will do work for the Buffalo [Larkin] building ...

 The two became close friends and their families often spent time together.
-Wright designed a sculpture studio for Bock in River Forest, Illinois called "The Gnomes."
+Wright designed a sculpture studio for Bock in River Forest, Illinois, called "The Gnomes."
 The two worked together for over 20 years.

 Bock created two sculptures for the entrance to Wright's Office at his Home in Oak Park called "The Boulders" they are still visible from the street outside of Wright's House and Studio.

 Works

-Bock provided a statues for the Dana–Thomas House in Springfield, Illinois and a plaster frieze for the Wright-designed Heller House in Chicago.
+Bock provided statues for the Dana–Thomas House in Springfield, Illinois, and a plaster frieze for the Wright-designed Heller House in Chicago.
 Bock also worked on Wright's Unity Temple, the integrated human figures on the 1906 Larkin Administration Building, two statues for the Darwin D. Martin House in Buffalo, New York, and the sculptural program at the Midway Gardens in Chicago, which Bock supervised.

 The Horse Show Fountain in Scoville Park in Oak Park, Illinois, sometimes called the Wright-Bock Fountain, is generally believed to be a product of Bock, but the actual attribution is a bit fuzzy.
 Donald P. Hallmark, a Bock historian, stated the fountain was designed by Bock between 1907 and 1908 but with the help of famous architect Frank Lloyd Wright.
 It was Bock himself who suggested that it was Wright who pushed for the central opening in the fountain, and thus he "began to lay claim to the whole project."
 The Frank Lloyd Wright Foundation claims the work as a Wright design from 1903.
 The Frank Lloyd Wright Preservation Trust lists Wright as the architect and Bock as the sculptor.

 In 1969, the badly deteriorated original fountain was reconstructed and a replica of Bock's work placed in Scoville Park at the corner of Oak Park Avenue and Lake Street in Oak Park.